-Nowadays, technology is developing rapidly and new and amazing electronic devices are constantly launching the market.
+Nowadays, technology is developing rapidly and new and amazing electronic devices are constantly being launched into the market.
 I personally believe that we should be patient to buy a new device.
-I feel this way for two reasons, which I will explore in the following essay.
+I feel this way for two reasons, which I will explore in the following paragraphs.

-First of all, new technological devices might have bug errors and a certain amount of fault.
-Although some companies test prototypes before offering them to market, some problems may not be shown in evaluating processes.
-Thus, these companies often wait to receive some feedbacks from their customers who have used new products for some time, and then addressed the problems in the next versions.
+First of all, new technological devices might have bugs and a certain number of flaws.
+Although some companies test prototypes before releasing them to market, some problems may not be shown in the evaluation processes.
+Thus, these companies often wait to receive some feedbacks from their customers who have used new products for some time, and then address the problems in the next versions.
 For example, my own personal experience is compelling evidence of this.
-A few years ago, when Apple Company introduced its new smartphone, I was sorely tempted to buy it.
-After a few weeks using with my smartphone, I discovered that its Wi-Fi doesn’t work well.
+A few years ago, when the Apple Company introduced its new smartphone, I was sorely tempted to buy it.
+After a few weeks using my smartphone, I discovered that its Wi-Fi did not work well.
 So, I searched in Google to find out more information about this issue.
-I realized that it's a common problem among those products, and Apple Company has announced that it will be resolved in the future update.
-As a result, it took about five months for the next update to become available, so during that time I constantly had problems with Wi-Fi connection.
+I realized that it was a common problem among those products, and Apple Company had announced that it would be resolved in the future update.
+As a result, it took about five months for the next update to become available, so during that time, I constantly had problems with Wi-Fi connection.

-Secondly, when a new gadget first comes to market, it has a high price.
-Some companies especially prominent companies have loyal customers who tend to only buy their products.
-As soon as these companies release their new member, the demand of loyal customers to buy it rises significantly.
-As a result, this huge demand causes to decline the availability of the device on the market and to increase its price.
-For instance, I remember when I went to the App store to purchase a new editions of Apple’s smart phone, there were swarms of people lined up in the front of App store, eagerly waiting to buy a new smart phone.
-Unfortunately, while I entered into the store after 12 hours standing in line, the smartphone was sold out.
+Secondly, when a new gadget first comes to the market, it has a high price.
+Some companies, especially prominent companies, have loyal customers who tend to only buy their products.
+As soon as these companies release their new product, the demand of loyal customers to buy it rises significantly.
+As a result, this huge demand declines the availability of the device on the market and increases its price.
+For instance, I remember when I went to the Apple Genius Store to purchase a new editions of Apple’s smart phone; there were swarms of people lined up in the front of the store, eagerly waiting to buy the new smart phone.
+Unfortunately, when I entered into the store, after 12 hours of standing in line, the smartphone was sold out.
 Consequently, I had to shop online and pay about 1200 dollars for it.
 However after 5 months, when the enthusiasm of the people slightly decreased, its price reached under 1000 dollars.

 In conclusion, I strongly feel that it is better to buy a new device after a few months of its release.
-This is because in some cases, a new product comes with a few drawbacks, and has high price.
+This is because in some cases, a new product comes with a few drawbacks and has a high price.

 415 words